Curriculum Vitae of Andre Koch Torres Assis.

 - Post-Doctoral collaborators: João Paulo M. d.
 C. Chaib (Ampère's electrodynamics, from June 2009 to May 2010), Antônio Jamil Mania (Surface charges in current carrying electrical circuits and longitudinal forces, from March 1997 to Feb.
 1998), Marcelo de A. Bueno (Wire explosions and longitudinal forces in electrical circuits, from Aug.
 1995 to Jan.
 1996).

-- PhD students: Sergio Luiz Bragatto Boss (Thesis in pdf format with 35 Mb: Commented Portuguese Translation of Papers by Stephen Gray (1666-1736) and Reproduction of Historical Experiments with Simple Materials, thesis approved in December 2011 at the Sciences Faculty of Unesp, Bauru campus, with the co-supervision of Prof. J. J. Caluzi); João Paulo Martins de Castro Chaib (Thesis in PDF format with 10 Mb: Analysis of the meaning and evolution of Ampère’s force concept, together with a commented Portuguese translation of his main work on electrodynamics; thesis approved in Jan.
+- PhD students: Sergio Luiz Bragatto Boss (Thesis in pdf format with 35 Mb: Commented Portuguese Translation of the Papers by Stephen Gray (1666-1736) and Reproduction of Historical Experiments with Simple Materials, thesis approved in December 2011 at the Sciences Faculty of Unesp, Bauru campus, with the co-supervision of Prof. J. J. Caluzi); João Paulo Martins de Castro Chaib (Thesis in PDF format with 10 Mb: Analysis of the meaning and evolution of Ampère’s force concept, together with a commented Portuguese translation of his main work on electrodynamics; thesis approved in Jan.
 2009); Júlio Akashi Hernandes (Potentials and electric fields inside and outside resistive conductors carrying steady currents, thesis approved in Feb.
 2005); João J. Caluzi (Schrödinger's potential energy and Weber's electrodynamics, thesis approved in Oct.
 1995); Marcelo de A. Bueno (Calculation of Force and Inductance in Electrical Circuits, thesis approved in Aug.
 1995).

 Back to Andre K. T. Assis homepage.